ahofbauer/quicktipgenerator/README.md

-# quicktippgenerator
+# quicktipgenerator
-Solution for a programming exercise to create quick tipps for lottieries
+Solution for a programming exercise to generate quick tips for lotteries